Mental Health Facilities Olympia, WA

 Sea Mar Community Health Centers

-Sea Mar Community Health Centers is a mental health treatment center in Olympia, WA, located at 6334 Littlerock Road Sw, 98512 zip code area.
+Sea Mar Community Health Centers is a mental health facility in Olympia, WA, located at 6334 Littlerock Road Sw, in the 98512 zip code.
 Sea Mar Community Health Centers provides outpatient treatment.
-Sea Mar Community Health Centers offers group therapy, psychotropic medication and behavior modification to seniors 65 or older, children / adolescents and adults.
-Sea Mar Community Health Centers also supports people with PTSD, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services at Sea Mar Community Health Centers consist of suicide prevention services, psychosocial rehabilitation services and family psychoeducation.
+Sea Mar Community Health Centers provides behavior modification, activity therapy and trauma therapy to young adults, children / adolescents and adults.
+Sea Mar Community Health Centers also supports people with PTSD, people with serious mental illness and people with trauma.
+Some other services available at Sea Mar Community Health Centers include court-ordered outpatient treatment, housing services and case management.

 Community Youth Services